sagemath/trac_to_gh/Issue 746.md

 # Issue 746: graphs: graph name is not reset using clear()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/746

 Original creator: jason